Mirzipan/Homm3_BG_Database/docs/abilities/learning.md

 ![Learning](../assets/abilities-learning.webp){ width="340" align=right }

 ___
-:instant: Play when the Hero is about to level up.
-Advance their :experience: Level by an additional half level.
+<p style="text-align: center;" markdown>:instant: Play when the Hero is about to level up.
+Advance their :experience: Level by an additional half level.</p>
 ___
 <p style="text-align: center;" markdown> :expert: </p>

-:instant: Play when the Hero is about to level up.
-Advance their :experience: Level by an additional level, then Remove this card.
+<p style="text-align: center;" markdown>:instant: Play when the Hero is about to level up.
+Advance their :experience: Level by an additional level, then Remove this card.</p>
 ___